Helpful Presenter's Guidelines

 - A well-prepared and enthusiastic presentation will help you convince the audience that you are an expert on the topic and maintain their attention.

 - Proof your presentation and practice presenting.

 - Make sure the people in the last row can hear you, ask them before you begin.
 The microphone is your instrument of communication.
 Use it.

 - Don’t read your paper!
 Your listeners can do that at home.
 A talk is not a paper.
 The success of your presentation will depend to a great extent on how well you recognize this.
 The reader can go back over a point he has missed – the listener cannot.
 The listener must be introduced to the subject and brought along, step by step.

 - Rehearse your talk.
 Time your talk in rehearsal and regulate the modulation in your voice.
 For novices, it will help to memorize your introductory remarks.
 This will enable you to familiarize yourself with the audience and surroundings.

-Specifics for UCA of SME Speakers
+Specifics for UCA Speakers

 - Unless otherwise notified, each presentation is 20 minutes long.

 - A template is provided on the website for your convenience.
 It is not mandatory to use it.